jmandel/my-health-data/my-data/README.md

 # My personal data

-These are some data retrieved by patient-facing API from from providers where I've received care.
+These are some data retrieved by patient-facing API from providers where I've received care.
 The records include:

 * 2018 annual physical exam
 * 2019 ankle sprain -- urgent care visit + follow-up physical therapy eppointment